 The hip roof became common in Britain and France during the Renaissance, perhaps because builders were more highly educated and able to master the complex mathematics of compound miters.
 English designer Batty Langley included the above sketch in his book Ancient Architecture Restored, published in 1742.
 Low pitched hip roofs were also common during the Renaissance in Italy as well as Creole America.
 Hip roofs became a dominant feature of Federal era (1780-1830) homes in the American Northeast.

 Spring Street was originally called Hog Lane and then Brook Street.
 Springs and wells along the street have reliably provided water for residents and the town.
 A deep brick-lined well about 3 ft. in width is at the right foundation edge of the newer section of this house, covered with a large stone.
 Brick-making was one of the very early industries established in the Colonies, and bricks were being manufactured in Salem in 1629.
-It provided water for the early structure and perhaps for the house down the hill (Jordan Snelling Potter House) which faces East St. One possibility is that the small original structure at 3 Spring Street was one of the “new out houses” that are mentioned in the deed when Potter purchased Snelling’s house in 1708.
-That house is still owned by the Bucklin family.
+It provided water for the early structure and perhaps for the house down the hill (Francis Jordan house) which faces East St. One possibility is that the small original structure at 3 Spring Street was one of the “new out houses” that are mentioned in the deed when Potter purchased the Jordan house in 1708.
+That house was also owned by the Bucklin family.

 Thanks to Sue Nelson, Tim Gillette and Caroline Pfefferkorn for further information.